The Best Equipment for Single-Handed Care

 2. Transfer Aids

 The QuickMove, ReTurn, and the Yorks Minilifts are brilliant transfer aids for single-handed carers.
 Whether it’s pivoting, getting to a standing position, and being moved around the room, these lifts are very easy to use and require only one operator.
-This again helps to reduces any possible extra physical exertion or strain doing a job that would usually be carried out by 2 carers.
+This again helps to reduce any possible extra physical exertion or strain doing a job that would usually be carried out by 2 carers.

 3. Lifting Chair